juicymb/mp/README.md

   - You can generate free key (unlimited) in our website.
 * Open source, Transparency & Modular
   - feel free to use this source code as a template for your mod menu project
-  - you dont need to trust me just inspect the code yourself and build it there is no obfuscated code inside
+  - you dont need to trust me just inspect the code yourself and build it there is no malicious code inside
   - you can extend the feature of this mod to suits your needs, thanks to its modular code
 * Responsive maphack
   - once it activated it will adjust your phone screen automatically
 * Complete ESP
-  - enemy health, line, box, monster hero icon, what else you name it i got it
+  - enemy health, line, box, monster hero icon, what else you name it
 * Feature requests? feedback, bug or suggestion post in <a href="https://github.com/anggorodhanumurti/themaphack/issues">issues section</a>

 ## Build